-The Government has recently confirmed that in a ‘no-deal’ Brexit scenario free movement will end on 31 October 2019.
+The Government has recently confirmed that in a "no-deal" Brexit scenario free movement will end on 31 October 2019.
 This is a statement of fact.
-However, the Government has also indicated that the ‘no-deal’ transitional provisions proposed by the May Government for EU nationals entering the UK from 1 November 2019 (ie, after Brexit date) will not be implemented.
-These proposals effectively provided for free movement for stays in the UK of up three months and a new streamlined visa system (called European Temporary Leave to Remain (ETLR)) for stays of more than three months, to apply until 31 December 2020.
+However, the Government has also indicated that the no-deal transitional provisions proposed by the May Government for EU nationals entering the UK from 1 November 2019 (after Brexit date) will not be implemented.
+Those proposals effectively provided for free movement for stays in the UK of up three months and a new streamlined visa system (called European Temporary Leave to Remain (ETLR)) for stays of more than three months, to apply until 31 December 2020.

 It seems likely that relatively straightforward transitional arrangements will need to be implemented, given the short time-frame and practicalities of dealing with entry clearance for EU nationals and their family members from 1 November 2019 and the complexities of introducing new immigration rules.
 Failure to do so is likely to result in considerable disruption at the border and for businesses and public services.

 The Government is expected to publish further details shortly.
 These may prove to be similar to the ETLR system devised by the May Government.